pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Plans are nothing; Planning is everything."
 --Dwight D. Eisenhower

+"I think people get old when they stop thinking about the future.
+If you want to find someone's _true_ age, listen to them.
+If they talk about the past and they talk about all the things that happened that they did, they've gotten old.
+If they think about their dreams, their aspirations, what they're still looking forward to, they're young."
+--Ric Elias

 "Blessed is the man who, having nothing to say, abstains from giving wordy evidence of the fact."
 --George Elliot